edmodlabs/techsummer-site-master/src/docs/1.0.0/project_introduction/index.md

   <div style="text-align:center">
   	<strong>Activity</strong>
   </div>
   Green flags represent the most fun part of Storycasts!
 These are activities you must complete before proceeding.
-To participate in many, you must be signed up for [the TechSummer Facebook group](https://www.facebook.com/groups/techsummer).
+To participate in some, you must be signed up for [the TechSummer Facebook group](https://www.facebook.com/groups/techsummer).
+If you cannot post to the Facebook group, email your work to techsummer@fb.com.
 </div>
 <br>
 <div class="alert_red">